MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

 ## Operation

+  > :boom: While editing `cloud.json` or `WIFI.CFG` manually use ***notepad.exe*** .
+Other editors like Notepad++ can damage the underlying FAT12 FS.
+You can read more about this generic issue in the discussion [here](ttps://github.com/adafruit/circuitpython/issues/111).
+In case you come across htis issue, please reflash the image to recover.

 1. Connect curiosity board to the PC

 2. 3 Green LEDs representing the power section readiness and the RED user LED representing network connection status will be active when the board is powered up.